Your Questions

 Indianapolis, Indiana

-A: In news to your septoplasty questions:
+A: In answer to your posterior temporal reduction surgery questions:

 Dr. Barry Eppley